UNESCO partners with 1001 Inventions for 2015 campaign

 Over 370 pages of colour photographs and written in an accessible style for those with limited knowledge of either Islam or history.

-A golden age of civilisation, from 600 and 1600 CE, will unfold, because medieval Muslims were trailblazers in fields as diverse as medicine and mechanics, cartography and chemistry, education and engineering, architecture and astronomy.
+A golden age of civilisation, from 600 and 1600 CE, will unfold, because medieval scholars in Muslim Civilisation were trailblazers in fields as diverse as medicine and mechanics, cartography and chemistry, education and engineering, architecture and astronomy.
 No area was too obscure to miss the scrutiny of enquiry backed up by rigid scientific experimentation.